It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 Acts 16:30-31 and after he brought them out, he said, “Sirs, what must I do to be saved?”
 31 They said, “Believe in the Lord Jesus, and you will be saved, you and your household.”

-Paul was basically saying to the Roman jailor; “if you believe in Him, right now, in this moment, you will be saved.
+As we learned from the original language, Paul was basically saying to the Roman jailor; “if you believe in Him, right now, in this moment, you will be saved.
 Place your trust in the Lord Jesus.”

 The grace of God, as we will see, is eagerly waiting to grant the gift of eternal life to the humble person!

-Man is called to repent and believe in the Lord Jesus as his Savior.
-Mark 1:15, John 3:16-18
+Every person is called to repent and believe in the Lord Jesus as his Savior.
+Mark 1:15, John 3:16-18, Act 20:21

 Rom 12:3 For through the grace given to me I say to everyone among you not to think more highly of himself than he ought to think; but to think so as to have sound judgment, as God has allotted to each a measure of faith.

-The human flesh, our old sinful nature, cannot believe in Christ on its own!
+That’s because according to the Bible, the human flesh, our old sinful nature, cannot believe in Christ on its own!

-So, let’s remember, we’re talking about supernatural things!!!
+But again, let’s remember, we’re talking about supernatural things!!!

-Even though being born again is a miracle of God and faith is a gift from God, man’s choice/volition is also somehow involved in salvation.
+Even though being ‘born again’ is a miracle of God and faith is a gift from God, man’s choice/volition is also somehow involved in Salvation.

-And the imperative mood states this is a command.
-So, this is a command to “believe”, if he wants to be saved.
+So, this is actually a command to “believe” in the Lord Jesus, if he wants to be saved.

 Now, here’s a very important side note to understand in our world today: